Google ADK (default)

 Zil Documentation

 Zil is a framework for building, validating, packaging, and deploying production AI agents.
-It composes with ADK , A2A , MCP , DeepEval , and OpenTelemetry .
+It composes with ADK , OpenHands , A2A , MCP , DeepEval , OpenTelemetry , and others.

 Install

-pip install zil-aiThis gives you the zil CLI and the Python SDK.
-For agent creation with ADK:
+uv pip install zil-aiThis gives you the zil CLI and the Python SDK.
+Add a framework extra for agent creation:

 | Component | Description |